SeunnnA/DataPrepVisual-Level-3/README.md

 ### 1. **Data Acquisition and Exploration**
 You will begin by acquiring a complex, multi-dimensional dataset from a public source or by merging multiple datasets.
 Perform exploratory data analysis (EDA) to identify key characteristics of the data, such as missing values, relationships among features, and potential outliers.
-- Create visualizations like scatter matrix plots, histograms, and heatmaps to illustrate insights and data patterns.
+- Create simple visualizations to illustrate insights and data patterns.
 - Include at least one creative visualization that uncovers unique trends or relationships in the dataset.

 ---

 ### 2. **Data Preparation**
 Next, prepare the dataset by thoroughly cleaning and preprocessing it:
-- Handle missing values using imputation or other appropriate methods.
-- Normalize or standardize numerical features for consistency.
+- Handle missing values, normalize or standardize numerical features, encode categorical variables, etc.
-- Encode categorical variables using suitable techniques, such as one-hot or label encoding.
 - Engineer at least two new features to enrich the dataset and make it more insightful.

 ---